Skip to main content

 • Since the Trash Trapping Program’s launch in summer 2019, Seabins in the PortsToronto network have removed hundreds of thousands of pieces of plastic debris from the Toronto Harbour, moving the needle toward cleaner water in Lake Ontario.

-• PortsToronto Seabins are deployed at four locations on the Toronto waterfront and at the Outer Harbour Marina (4).
+• 5 PortsToronto Seabins are deployed on the Toronto waterfront and on the Outer Harbour Marina.

 • In 2023, PortsToronto launched a pilot program with two WasteShark aquadrones, known as the Toronto WasteSharks, Ebb and Flow.